MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/vector-search.md

 ### Top and Skip

-The `Top` and `Skip` options allow you to limit the number of results to the Top n results and to skip a number of results from the top of the resultset.
+The `top` and `skip` options allow you to limit the number of results to the Top n results and to skip a number of results from the top of the resultset.
 Top and Skip can be used to do paging if you wish to retrieve a large number of results using separate calls.